skulpt/skulpt/CONTRIBUTING.md

 $ lineman spec
 ```

-The framework should open a browser at localhost:7357/3856 showing the results of the test specifications.
+The framework should open a browser at `localhost:7357` showing the results of the test specifications.

 Leave the browser window open.
 Leave all the terminal windows open.

 The tests should all be passing.
-Notice that the specification window has the options [Press ENTER to run tests; q to quit].
+Notice that the specification window has the options `[Press ENTER to run tests; q to quit]`.
 You should not need to press ENTER because the source code for the tests is being monitored.

 Make your changes to the Skulpt product code and re-build the Skulpt distribution: